 Best for: entry-level modularity

-The very first Mac mini was positioned as an affordable Mac and designed to tempt ‘switchers’ from Windows.
-Today’s entry-level model sits in a similar space, and offers great performance for a computer at its price point.
+The very first Mac mini was positioned as an affordable Mac and designed to tempt “switchers” from Windows.
+Today’s entry-level model sits in a similar space, and offers great performance for a computer at this price.

-Unlike the MacBook Air, the mini is blessed with a solid selection of ports.
-And although the M2 chip in the standard models is a year old, it’s more than capable for a range of tasks, from basic office work to editing media.
+Unlike the MacBook Neo and MacBook Air, though, the Mac mini is blessed with a solid selection of ports.
+And although the M4 chip in the standard models is getting on a bit now, it’s more than capable for a range of tasks, from basic office work to editing media.

 Weak spots?
-The mini’s not quite silent – the fan is on even when the Mac’s idling.
+The mini’s not quite silent – the fan remains on even when the Mac’s idle.
 The speaker is terrible.
-And you’ll need to add your own accessories.
-Still, this Mac is our pick for the best desktop Mac for most people.
+And you’ll need to add your own display and accessories – even a keyboard and mouse/trackpad.
+Still, we reckon this Mac is the best desktop Mac for most people.

 Pros: Affordable; compact; powerful

-Cons: Fewer ports on M2 model; rubbish speaker.
+Cons: Fewer ports on M4 model; rubbish speaker

 iMac

-** 8-core iMac comes with the standard keyboard by default.
-Upgrade to a Touch ID keyboard for an additional $50/£50
+** 8-core two-port iMac comes with the standard keyboard by default.
+Upgrade to a Touch ID keyboard for an additional $50/£50.
+Its two ports are Thunderbolt/USB 4.
+Gigabit Ethernet is optional.

 Best for: an elegant all-in-one desktop